tilt-dev/ephemerator/README.md

 `ephdash` - Read/write access on ConfigMaps in its own namespace.

-Both servers are written in Go, but could be written in any language with a Kubernetes client library.
+The `ephctrl` and `ephdash` servers are written in Go.
+They could be written in any language with a Kubernetes client library.

 ## License